 Street Redesign.
 Assess the potential of a "road diet" along all or portions of Atlantic Boulevard from Everington Street to Washington Boulevard to enhance placemaking and visibility of local businesses along the corridor.
 Depending upon local average daily trips (ADT) along this portion of Atlantic Boulevard, the street may be able to be redesigned to facilitate activation on the sidewalk to create a walkable environment and support potential catalytic development opportunities.
-Any potential improvements will need to be consistent with median improvements currently being developed.
-Additional traffic and engineering input and consideration of other regional and local ongoing transportation initiatives will be necessary to determine feasibility of the proposed options.
-Preferred roadway reconfigurations can be implemented through a master street plan or through a Specific Plan for Atlantic Boulevard.
+Any potential improvements will need to be consistent with the proposed median improvements.